 Top 10 Keith Moon Who Songs

 This list of the Top 10 Keith Moon Who Songs shows just how important the group's former drummer was to their music.
 The old saying "they broke the mold with that guy" couldn't be more appropriately applied to anyone than Moon.
 Everything about "Moon the Loon" was original.
 Sadly, he was also a pioneer in overindulging, and that led his early death back in 1978.
 He was also the first genuine lunatic rock 'n' roll performer, with an (often-destructive) sense of humor has yet to be topped.
 So don't bother raising your glasses in a toast to Moon.
 Instead, smash them to pieces while you check out these great songs.
 He would have wanted it that way.

-On an album featuring three of the Who's most well known tracks -- 'Baba O'Riley,' 'Won't Get Fooled Again' and 'Behind Blue Eyes' -- people might forget 'Who's Next' holds even more treasure.
+On an album featuring three of the Who's most well-known tracks – "Baba O'Riley," "Won't Get Fooled Again" and "Behind Blue Eyes" – people might forget Who's Next holds even more treasure.
 "Bargain," which is No. 9 on our list of the Top 10 Keith Moon Who Songs, is a perfect example.
 Everything about the song reeks of prime Who, including the powerhouse performance by Moon.
-But it's not all manic bashing -- at times he shows off his range by pulling in, ever so slightly, and allowing the song room to breathe.
+But it's not all manic bashing.
+At times he shows off his range by pulling in, ever so slightly, and allowing the song room to breathe.

-'Happy Jack' features Moon on what could best be described as "lead drums."
-Granted, many of his performances stole the spotlight, but on 'Happy Jack,' he really cuts loose.
+"Happy Jack" features Moon on what could best be described as "lead drums."
+Granted, many of his performances stole the spotlight, but on "Happy Jack," he really cuts loose.
 Everything begins simply enough - with a charming, almost quaint beat.
 But once we hit the halfway point, Moonie's in charge and taking everyone else with him.
-Still -- Pete Townshend gets the final word, yelling "I saw ya!" at song's end as he catches Moon trying to sneak back into the control room after being told his services were not needed for backing vocals.
+Still, Pete Townshend gets the final word, yelling "I saw ya!" at song's end as he catches Moon trying to sneak back into the control room after being told his services were not needed for backing vocals.

-The Who practically invented "Power Pop" with this sparkling gem from their second album.
-'So Sad About Us' is all about loud ringing guitars and sweet melodious vocals, all backed by the onslaught of Moon behind the drum kit.
+The Who practically invented power pop with this sparkling gem from their second album.
+"So Sad About Us" is all about loud ringing guitars and sweet melodious vocals, all backed by the onslaught of Moon behind the drum kit.
 Moon's playing is totally over the top, and probably gives heart palpitations to those who prefer their drummers to be a a slave to the metronome.
-That's one thing about Keith: no matter how wildly he would careen off course, he would somehow always manage to pull it back together.
+That's one thing about Keith: no matter how wildly he would careen off-course, he would somehow always manage to pull it back together.

 The Who's 1973 opus ranks among their finest work, and some would call it their last truly great album.
-(Personally, we say 'By Numbers' is hardly chopped liver!)
-Throughout 'Quadrophenia,' Moon's playing is highly symphonic.
-His fills, accenting and flair for the dramatic -- not to mention the sheer power of his performance -- is almost classical in nature, if not delivery.
-Over the top?
-Of course!
-Wonderful?
-You betcha!
+Throughout Quadrophenia, Moon's playing is highly symphonic.
+His fills, accenting and flair for the dramatic – not to mention the sheer power of his performance – is almost classical in nature, if not delivery.
+It began with the opener, "The Real Me," especially on the bridge.

 The Who were at the top of their game as a live act in 1970, and this essential document of the era bears this out to any ears.
 The trio of musicians create a wall of sound that sounds like it was the work of twice as many men.
 On this cover of an old Mose Allison song, Moonie's attack is particularly vicious and solidly in tandem with bass of John Entwistle.
 Far from traditional, the Moon/Entwistle rhythm section was an army all their own.